send-on/new-demo-generator/README.md

 ## Instructions
 1. Make a copy of thie [Schema Template][https://docs.google.com/spreadsheets/d/1jXUA_clzEbEX5xMLGGhFsJDgRau6RnpKYAlBbZYJy6I/edit?usp=sharing]
 2. Add your custom events.
-3. Download the Google Sheet as a CSV
+3. Download the Google Sheet as a CSV.
-4. Load the webapp and enter your source write key, drop in your CSV and hit the button.
+4. Load the webapp and enter your source write key, number of users, drop in your CSV and hit the button.

-## Notes
+## Usage Notes
-- The current status will create 1000 unique profiles to walk through the event journey.
-This will be configurable in the future.
 - Do not change the position of the template.
 You can add as many properties/traits as you want in the latter columns.
 - Track event properties and Identify event traits must be in object format without curly brackets: